Trevor-Rowe/tdogs-gbc-emulator/README.md

 **Purpose**
 Want to build an environemnt for Neural Networks to interact with my goal to improve in the following areas:
   * Getting further in touch with my hardware roots:
     * This is a great project to better master C, developing robust software from the ground up.
+(C great for prototyping, use Rust for professional and outward facing applications)
   * Specializing hardware for AI/ML training and development.
   * Data Science Skillet: Model architecture, hypothesis testing, data aquisition, and deployment.
   * Documentation of my thoughts and design choices through the development process.